loki3/flexagonator/src/analyze/readme.md

 * [CheckEqual.ts](CheckEqual.ts) - check if two flex sequences have the same effect on a given flexagon
 * [CountFlexes.ts](CountFlexes.ts) - count the number of states that support each flex
 * [Explore.ts](Explore.ts) - explore all the states of flexagon starting from an initial state and applying any of a given set of flexes
 * [FindEqualFlexes.ts](FindEqualFlexes.ts) - check if a flex can be expressed as a sequence of other flexes.
-If so, get the shortest sequence.
+If so, get the shortest sequence
+* [FindRearrangements.ts](FindRearrangements.ts) - search through flexagon states for any that have a pat that is a rearranged version of a given pat
 * [FindShortest.ts](FindShortest.ts) - search for the shortest flex sequence from a starting state to an ending state using a given set of sequences
 * [FindSubgraphs.ts](FindSubgraphs.ts) - given a graph of flexes and states, break it into the subgraphs that can be fully accessed by a list of flexes
 * [FlexGraph.ts](FlexGraph.ts) - information about a graph of flexagons (nodes) and flexes (edges)